In mid-March 2020, I had the great pleasure of assisting the owner of a California manufacturing business in successfully selling his business.

 Negotiating the sale of your business to a Private Equity Group

-Not all Private Equity Buyers are equal.
+Not all Private Equity buyers are equal.

 Are you ready to value and sell your business?